MuhammadA-C/wgu-c195-v2/README.md

 ## Project Requirements

+* Appointments can be added, updated, and deleted
+* Customer Records can be added, updated, and deleted
+* Application data is saved to the MySQL database
 * Javadoc comments for code
 * Record all user login attempts in a text file with the date, timestamp, and whether the login was successful or not
 * Generate 3 reports: